Skip to main content

 Test

-1. Return the First Name, Last Name, Product Name, and Sale Price for all products sold in the month of October 2005.
+1. Return the first name, last lame, product name, and sale price for all products sold in the month of October 2011.

-2. Return the CustomerID, First Name, and Last Name of those individuals in the Customer table who have made no Sales purchases.
+2. Return the CustomerID, first name, and last name of the customers who have made no purchases.

-3. Return the First Name, Last Name, Sale Price, Recommended Sale Price, and the difference between the Sale Price and Recommended Sale Price for all Sales.
+3. Return the first name, last name, unit price, discount, and the difference between the unit price and discounted price for all Sales.
 The difference must be returned as a positive number.

-4. Return the average Sale Price by Product Category.
+4. Return the average sale price by product category name.

 5. Add the following Customer and Sale information to the database.